 Place animals and invite your child to play.

-This play will encourage imaginative play, sensory exploration and boost language skills while learning new facts.
+This ocean activities for preschoolers will encourage imaginative play, sensory exploration and boost language skills while learning new facts.
 If you have more kids the better.
 You can extend play with other small worlds, like farm animals, woodland, north pole or jungle.

 Here are some great books that you can prepare for this activity: